The AS Rating

 Credit Recommendations

-The American Council on Education recommends that semester hour credits be awarded in the vocational certificate or lower-division bachelor's/associate's degree categories for automobile electricity, basic electricity, diesel engines, hydraulic brakes and basic shop practices courses taken in this rating.
+The American Council on Education recommends that semester hour credits be awarded in the vocational certificate or lower-division bachelor's/associates degree categories for automobile electricity, basic electricity, diesel engines, hydraulic brakes and basic shop practices courses taken in this rating.